NRI Botanical Lab · Stovehouse,

 The process

-Most infused oils run one cycle: herb into oil, heat, strain, done.
-These go through double maceration, meaning the strained oil is loaded back with a full charge of fresh botanical material and the process begins again.
-The oil you see in the bottle has extracted from that plant twice.
+Most infused oils come from one maceration cycle: herb into oil, heat, strain, done.
+NRI oils go through double maceration, meaning the strained oil is loaded back with a full infusion of fresh botanical material and the process begins again.
+The oil you see in the bottle has extracted its potency from that two full batches of the plant.
 The difference in color, viscosity, and potency is substantial.

 Carrier oils are selected to match each botanical's character and intended use.
 Jojoba for botanicals that belong on the face and scalp.
-Camelina for its affinity with skin-repairing herbs.
+Apricot kernel for its affinity with skin-repairing herbs.
 Sunflower for warm, all-purpose application.
-The carrier is part of the formula.
+The carrier selection is also part of the efficacy.

 Calendula infused oil

-Calendula in camelina and sunflower.
+Calendula in apricot kernel and sunflower.
 Warm, golden, and genuinely useful.
-The first oil we made and the one that never leaves the shelf.
+This is the first oil we made; it's also the one that never leaves the shelf.

 Core collection